Hull, Quebec: 1917 to 2000

 The Macdonald-Cartier Bridge was constructed in 1965, pushing many of Hull's bars to streets north.
 A large office complex known as Place du Portage began construction in the 1970s, uprooting many businesses along what was once the town's main commercial area, and displacing some 4,000 residents.

 The disco era of the 1970s ushered in new prosperity for Hull's nightlife, and "Viva Disco" was named in Playboy magazine's top ten in North America.

 In the early 1980s, Hull City Council began encouraging the expansion of bars in the downtown area.
 Bars in Hull continued to remain open two additional hours compared to bars in Ontario, and some bars offered a shuttle service from Ottawa.

 By 1985, Hull had the highest crime rate in Quebec, with offences in the bar district including murder, drug dealing, rowdiness, violence, noise, vandalism and drunkenness.

 The Canadian Museum of History relocated nearby in 1989, and politicians in Hull expressed concern about the city's image.
 Official committees in Hull weighed the job creation and profitability of Hull's nightlife, against the costs of policing and cleanup.
 A "zero tolerance" campaign began in 1990, which involved undercover policing, the revocation of liquor licences, and a public awareness campaign to inform young drinkers in Ontario that disorderly behaviour would not be tolerated in Hull.
 Soon, police in Hull were aggressively towing illegally parked cars, and individuals caught urinating in public were fined as much as $400.

 By 2000, Hull had spent considerable resources making the downtown more attractive, and the decaying old core of Hull was transformed by demolition and replacement with a series of large office complexes.
 Most of the bars on the Hull strip were gone, and were replaced by restaurants, cafés and stores.
 The city also provided funds to businesses that wanted to renovate.
 This resulted in a 75 percent drop in crime in the former bar district from 1994 to 2000, and the main street "was no longer attracting large crowds looking for a fight".
-Prostitution, however, was not affected.
+Prostitution was not affected.
 Mayor Yves Ducharme expressed a desire to attract residents back to downtown Hull, and encouraged the construction of studio and bachelor apartments on Promenade du Portage, across from the federal government buildings.

 Former Canadian Prime Minister Brian Mulroney wrote of Hull:

 The town [Ottawa] visibly sagged by ten at night, just in time for residents seeking relief from the stifling boredom to cross the bridge to Hull, Quebec, where nightclubs, dancehalls, bars, and a few great restaurants provided sanctuary and stimulation.